SeraphimSerapis/seraphimserapis.github.io/source/imprint/index.markdown

 Responsible for the content of this site (and the person who runs this blog) is Tim Messerschmidt, living at Nollendorfstr.
 18, 10777 Berlin, Germany (§55 RStV).

 The guy blogging here works for PayPal Deutschland GmbH, Martplatz 1 in 14532 Europarc Dreilinden, Germany.
-All opinions expresses here are strictly private and have no relation to PayPal Deutsch­land GmbH, PayPal (Europe) or another company belonging to eBay Inc. All content published here are not verified, corrected or checked by the company.
-All content & statements expressed here are belong to Tim Messerschmidt.
+All opinions expresses here are strictly private and have no relation to PayPal Deutsch­land GmbH, PayPal (Europe) or another company belonging to eBay Inc. All content published here is not verified, corrected or checked by the company.
+All content & statements expressed here belong to Tim Messerschmidt.

 Links
 --